Strategy

 In years 1 and 2, even with lower occupancy due to the renovation strategy, the investor (Limited Partner) would receive $3,500 (3.5%) and $5,000 (5%) annual cash returns from operating cash flow.

 In year 3, once the value-add reposition is completed, the operating cash flow would increase and the investor (Limited Partner) would receive $10,000 (10%) annual cash return from the operating cash flow for that year.
-In year 3 as well, the operators (General Partners) would refinance the loan with the new, larger mortgage on the asset/property based on the increased Net Operating Income and property value.
-From the refinance proceeds, the investor (Limited Partner) would received a repayment of $60,000 of their original investment.
-At this point the investor (Limited Partner) would have received a total of $83,500 paid to them from their original $100,000 investment, and have maintained their full original equity in the apartment syndication.
+As well in year 3, the operators (General Partners) refinance the loan with a new, larger mortgage on the asset/property based on the increased Net Operating Income and property value.
+From the refinance proceeds, the investor (Limited Partner) would received a repayment of $60,000 (60%) of their original investment.
+At this point the investor (Limited Partner) would have received a total of $78,500 (78.5%) repaid to them from their original $100,000 investment, and have maintained their full original equity in the syndication.

 In years 4 and 5, the investor (Limited Partner) would receive $8,000 (8%) and $8,500 (8.5%) annual cash returns from the operating cash flow (note this is lower than Year 3 due to the increased mortgage payment from the refinance).